docinfosci/canvasxpress-python/README.md

 Some application frameworks, such as _Shiny for Python_ and _Plotly Dash_ expect an object to be rendered to the framework as part of the reactive flow.
 In these contexts, the `graph()` functions creates an appropriate object and returns it.
 That value can be assigned to a variable to be returned at a later point in the code, or be immediately returned.
-See the examples for explicit code.
+See the Shiny for Python and Dash examples for specific usage.

-`show_in_browser()` is similar to `graph()` except that it explicitly opens a browser window on the local system and displays the chart.
+`show_in_browser()` is similar to `graph()` except that it opens a browser window on the local system and displays the chart.
 It's used to facilitate learning and debugging.

-`graph()` does a good job of determining the runtime context to choose how the chart should be rendered, but in the event installed packages or runtime configurations confuse the function an environment variable can be set to override how `graph()` performs the rendering.
+`graph()` does a good job of determining the runtime context to choose how the chart should be rendered, but in the case installed packages or runtime configurations confuse the function an environment variable can be set to override how `graph()` performs the rendering.
 Set `CANVASXPRESS_TARGET_CONTEXT` to be on the these values as appropriate in this situation (and don't forget to pip install the necessary package support):